reshmareddy2709/reshmareddy2709.github.io/Project1/README.md

 ### Javascript Cookies

-Implemented JavaScript cookies to remember the client's visit and display personalized messages based on whether they are a first-time visitor or returning user.
-For first time visit it shows "Welcome to my homepage!", for returning user it displays "Welcome back!
+I have implemented JavaScript cookies on my website to remember the client's visit.
+Now, it displays personalized messages based on whether the user is a first-time visitor or a returning user.
+For first-time visitors, the message is "Welcome to my homepage!", and for returning users, it shows "Welcome back!
 Your last visit was (last visit time and date)".

 ```JS
 // Function to set or retrieve the value of a cookie